ZEN-universe/ZEN-garden/docs/files/input_handling.rst

 **Right-Hand Side Scaling**

 Furthermore, for all of the above mentioned algorithms, also the right-hand side vector :math:`b` can be included in the scaling process.
-If included, the chosen algorithm determines the row scaling vector entry for a specific row :math:`ì` over all entries of that row in the constraint matrix :math:`A_{i*}` while also considering the respective right-hand side entry :math:`b_i`.
+If included, the chosen algorithm determines the row scaling vector entry for a specific row :math:`i` over all entries of that row in the constraint matrix :math:`A_{i*}` while also considering the respective right-hand side entry :math:`b_i`.

 How to use scaling in ZEN-garden?
 ---------------------------------